smallyunet/advanced-java/docs/high-concurrency/mq-interview.md

 **Candidate**：No, I haven't encountered these problems at ordinary times.
 It's just simple to use and know some functions of 'MQ'.

-**Interviewer**：If you were asked to write a message queue, how would you design the architecture?
+**Interviewer**：If you were to develop a message queue, how would you design the architecture?
 Tell me your thoughts.

 **Candidate**：...
 I'd better go.